 Windows keeps track of documents you have recently opened in a Recent Items list on the Start menu.
 The Run dialog box also stores a most recently used (MRU) list of commands you have run.

-September has been an exciting month here at HTG where we covered topics such as the release of Windows 8, cleaning a dirty desktop computer, the file system you should use for your USB drive, and more.
+October has been full of geeky goodness here at HTG where we covered topics such as anonymizing and encrypting your BitTorrent traffic, installing Android on your HP Touchpad, reinstalling Windows without having to reactivate it, and more.
 Join us as we look back at the most popular articles from this past month.

 Once a week we share some of the reader emails we’ve answered with the greater HTG readership.
 This week we’re looking at how to batch resize photos, exporting Outlook Express messages from XP to Windows 7, and cleaning a filthy keyboard.

 We all know about QR codes.
 Some black and white boxes, containing encoded data.
 Boring, isn’t it?
 Let’s decorate and make your QR code more stylish and customized!